swen100/php-cairo/README.md

 Compile
 =============

-This extension can be compiled and tested using phpize
+This extension can be compiled and tested using phpize.

-First you need to make and install the Eos\DataStructures extension, which provides Enum support
+First you need to make and install the Eos\DataStructures extension, which provides Enum support.

 The cairo extension also requires cairo development files.
 You can build the package manually or use your system's package manager.
 For example on ubuntu use